FlavorlessQuark/old_SDL_Tools/README.md

 <br><img align="center" src="Ressources/Init.png"/><br>

-In our mian function is where we will have our loop.
+Our main function is where we will have our loop.
 We will need a display to render our sprites and an input struct to be able to get the input and use it.

-First we want to callour init function and set our display.
+First we want to call our init function and set our display.

 In our loop, we clear the window and run the input loop (This loop is mandaotryorelse SDL will not render the window.
 This loop can and should be replaced with your own loop)